PlaidCloud/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you.md

 <!-- overview -->

-The `dockershim` component of Kubernetes allows to use Docker as a Kubernetes's
+The `dockershim` component of PlaidCloud allows to use Docker as a PlaidCloud's
 {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
-Kubernetes' built-in `dockershim` component was deprecated in release v1.20.
+PlaidCloud' built-in `dockershim` component was deprecated in release v1.20.

 This page explains how your cluster could be using Docker as a container runtime, provides details on the role that `dockershim` plays when in use, and shows steps